 In terms of message, this is vital.
 We live in a commoditised world and your prospects may well have incumbent suppliers.
 If you want to generate more sales leads and make more appointments, you have to build rapport and overcome objections.
 However, you absolutely need a compelling message.
 I always stress that you need to answer two questions.

 - Why should they see you now rather than delay whenever given that they have a supplier they are happy with.

 The answer lies in identifying needs based on issues or pains.
-If there are things that aren’t working for them or if they have problems looming that you can resolve for them, you have a better chance.
+If there are things that aren’t working for them, or if they have problems looming that you can resolve for them, you have a better chance.
 We call it pain or gain.
 Scour your industry and identify hot topics that could be hot buttons.
-Identify coming legislation that you can help them handle.
+Identify forthcoming legislation that you can help them handle.
 Show them a way of doing what they are doing now but faster or more inexpensively that drives the bottom line.
-If that’s supported by client testimonials and case studies, all the better.
+If you can support this with client testimonials and case studies, all the better.